UCL/MPHY0026/doc/tracking/optical.rst

 ------------

 Optical tracking involve the use of cameras (usually in a fixed position) to localise markers fixed in a rigid body shape (moving object) that is tracked in real-time.
 The cameras and tracked markers need to be in line-of-sight.
-This system is the most popular so far in surgical interventions mainly due to its accuracy and reliability, however, the required line-of-sight between cameras and markers make this technology not adequate for  interventions where the object of interest is inside the human body (e.g., endoscope, catheter, etc.).
+This system is the most popular so far in surgical interventions mainly due to its accuracy and reliability (0.25 mm accuracy with an NDI optical tracker), however, the required line-of-sight between cameras and markers make this technology not adequate for  interventions where the object of interest is inside the human body (e.g., endoscope, catheter, etc.).

 Types of systems
 ----------------